-If you CONDITION a new brush before using it, you won’t have to suffer the fate of new, run-away bristles getting in your paint.
+Now you don’t have to suffer the fate of new, runaway bristles getting in your paint.

-Second, swirl your brush two or three times in the jar of Brush Conditioning Soap:
+2. Swirl your brush two or three times in the jar of BB Frösch Brush Conditioning Soap.

-Fourth, rinse your brush, “pulling” out the suds out until no suds remain:
+4. Rinse your brush, “pulling” out the suds out until no suds remain.

 Follow the previous steps until your soap suds are clear.
-Your brush may be “stained” from the tint of your paint, but it is clean as long as the soap suds are white and the water runs clear.
+Your brush may be “stained” from the tint of your paint or wax, but it is clean as long as the soap suds are white and the water runs clear.